 If your child seems to have an interest in music, consider researching musical artists, then listening to them or watching their videos together.
-Consider purchasing a new or used instrument (ukulele, guitar, etc.) and finding free online tutorials to help your child get started.
+Consider purchasing a new or used instrument (ukulele, guitar, etc.) and find free online tutorials to help your child get started.
+Music composition apps and computer programs like GarageBand, Chrome Music Lab or BeepBox allow children to experiment with creating their own music compositions.